ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Accessing the CKEditor 5 Editor

-The `<ckeditor>` component will provide all the functionality needed for most use cases.
-In cases where access to the full CKEditor 5 API is needed it is easy to access the editor with an additional step.
+The `<ckeditor>` component provides all the functionality needed for most use cases.
+In cases where access to the full CKEditor 5 API is needed it is easy to get the editor with an additional step.

 To do this create a template reference variable `#editor` pointing the `<ckeditor>` component: